sirkon/ldetool/README.md

 ```go
 l := &Line{}
 ```
-before and then feed `Parse` method with lines:
+before and then feed `Extract` method with lines:
 ```go
 scanner := bufio.NewScanner(reader)
 for scanner.Scan() {